 The photon beam parameters of the FEL pulses vary due to the stochastic nature of the SASE process.
 A suit of photon diagnostics are available to determine the pulse parameters on a shot-to-shot basis.
 More details

 FLASH2 will offer up to six experimental stations in the FLASH experimental hall 'Kai Siegbahn', in building 28k.
 Since spring 2016, the beamlines FL24 and FL26 are available for users.
 At FL26 the permanent end station REMI, a reaction microscope from the MPIK Heidelberg, is set up.
 The open port of beamline FL21 is used for inhouse testing of new photon diagnostics components.
-A new beamline FL23 with a time-delay compensating monochromator is presently being set up and is expected to be ready for first test experiments in the second half of 2023.
+The new pulse-length preserving monochromator beamline FL23 saw first light at the beginning of 2023 and has since been commissioned.
+A first FLASH in-house user experiment on single-shot ptychography has been successfully conducted and three more user experiments are already scheduled for the first half of 2024.

 Optical laser systems, synchronized to the FEL, are routinely provided for pump-probe experiments at all beamlines.